 Dedicating time for you

 Starting a habit that focuses on your needs should become priority; and a good habit at that.
-We live in a world where life can be so busy and we often forget to put our own needs first.
-If you are in a constant state of ‘rush’ then you find it hard to focus on what you really want/need.
+We live in a world where life can be so busy – we often forget to put our own needs first.
+If you are in a constant state of ‘rush’ you may find it hard to focus on what you really want/need.
 Even 20 minutes each day will make all the difference as you are becoming aware of your needs.
 After a while it will become habitual.

 To build a habit, you need to practice it.